Image Description Elements

 - rootfs_label=”string”:

-Label name to set for the root filesystem.
-By default
+A label name to set for the root filesystem.
+By default,

 - vhdfixedtag=”GUID_string”:

-For the VHD disk format, specifies the GUID
+For the VHD disk format, this specifies the GUID.

 - derived_from=”string”: